Start Dropshipping with $100: A Real Budget Breakdown

 - YouTube Shorts

-If you run ads, keep them small.
-A $5–$10 daily test can show early signs, but it will not guarantee sales.
+If you do run ads, keep them small.
+A $5 to $10 daily test can surface early signals, but it won't guarantee sales on its own.

-Best use of this budget: Spend more on testing creatives than trying to force one ad to work.
+Best use of this budget: Spend more on testing different creatives than forcing one ad to perform.

 Quick $100 Budget Example

-The biggest costs in a lean dropshipping setup usually come from your store platform and marketing.
-Keep everything else minimal until you have proof that people want your product.
+The biggest line items in a lean setup are usually your platform and your marketing.
+Keep everything else minimal until you have proof people want what you're selling.

 What You Must Avoid Spending On